 In this article I am going to concentrate on warm greys which tend to have a yellow or beige undertone.

-But first let’s look at undertones in cool and warm greys:
+But first let’s look at undertones in warm and cool greys:

 Cool greys will normally have a blue undertone, resulting in a fresh and soothing colour in the room.
 Some shades of cool grey even have a touch of a pink to them.